Fugitive-UNIK/Fugitive-UNIK.github.io/_pages/about.md

 Honors and Awards
 ------
-- Meiye Foundation Scholarship (Only 10 people receive this scholarship each year) (Nov.
+- Meiye Foundation Scholarship (only 10 people receive each year) (Nov.
 2023)
 - Outstanding Graduate (Jun.
 2025)
 - Outstanding Graduation Project (May.
 2025)